 Symptoms:

 Measles symptoms are generally consistent among children and adults.
-While symptoms are listed below, they do not develop at the same time.
+The symptoms listed below do not develop at the same time.
 Symptoms usually emerge around 7-14 days after the initial contact with measles.
-Infected, but fully-vaccinated people’s symptoms tend to be mild, and do not spread the disease to others.

 According to the CDC, the Cleveland Clinic, and the Mayo Clinic symptoms of measles include: